There is a lot to contemplate when it comes to running your home.

 - What types of light bulbs meet my lighting needs but are still energy efficient?

-Your heater shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every energy bill.
+Your heating system shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heating system?